bormaxi8080/starred/README.md

 ## Python

+- [LyubomirT/chainsaw-human-typing](https://github.com/LyubomirT/chainsaw-human-typing) - ⌨️ Chainsaw Human Typing is a tool that allows you to simulate human typing on a keyboard if you can't, or don't want to, paste directly.
+- [muaaz-ur-habibi/G-Scraper](https://github.com/muaaz-ur-habibi/G-Scraper) - A GUI web scraper, written completely in Python
+- [hacksider/Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) - real time face swap and one-click video deepfake with only a single image
 - [AnonCatalyst/Odinova](https://github.com/AnonCatalyst/Odinova) - Odinova Digital Tiger is an advanced application designed for Open-Source Intelligence (OSINT), equipped with versatile tools and a user-friendly interface to streamline investigative workflows and en
 - [drakyanerlanggarizkiwardhana/zefoy](https://github.com/drakyanerlanggarizkiwardhana/zefoy) - 🪐Bot likes, followers, shares and views on TikTok! ~ fast zefoy
 - [peoslsodo/Emails-Phones-Any-Bulk-Scrape-Extractor](https://github.com/peoslsodo/Emails-Phones-Any-Bulk-Scrape-Extractor) - mails|Phones|Any Bulk Scrape & Extractor Pro is a powerful tool that allows you to bulk extract email and phone numbers from various social media platforms including Facebook, Twitter,Instagram, Linke